ml-for-nlp/build-your-search-engine/README.md

 Which of our features should we use to generate document representations?
 A common way to do this in Information Retrieval is the TF-IDF measure.

-Check out the definition of TF-IDF here: [https://en.wikipedia.org/wiki/Tf%E2%80%93idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
-Can you explain how to use that measure in our setting, where each person is responsible for one Wikipedia category?

-Next, we will want to compute the td-idf of each ngram in each category.
-You can do this by running:
+To compute the td-idf of each ngram in each category, run:

     python3 output_top_tfidf_ngrams.py